23rd August 2020

-Sometimes we miss our colleague’s farewells, don’t realise our favourite cafe has closed down, run away from home in the middle of the night, don’t make peace with a dying loved one.
+Sometimes we miss our colleague’s farewells, don’t realise our favourite cafe in town has closed down, run away from home in the middle of the night, don’t make peace with a dying loved one.

 In hospitals around the world right now there are some patients taking slow, halting breaths in intensive care units where there is nothing more their doctors can do for them.
-In the more expensive hospitals, the family would have been taken to a warm, carpeted room with soothing art and pink peonies and spoken to very gently preparing them to say their final goodbyes.
+In the more expensive hospitals, their families would have been taken to a warm, carpeted room with soothing art and pink peonies and spoken to very gently preparing them to say their final goodbyes.
 In poorer medical centres, families sit in the cold corridors reeking of urine and phenol staring blankly at peeling walls.
-But the dilemma is same for all – what do you say to a dying loved one?
+But the dilemma same for all – how do you say goodbye to a dying loved one?

-In his book “The Four Things That Matter Most”, Dr. Ira Byock a professor in palliative care writes about the four things to say to someone before they are gone forever:
+In his book “The Four Things That Matter Most”, Dr. Ira Byock writes about the four things to say to someone before they are gone forever:

 “I forgive you.”